Deependra-Ks01/Xomputer_by_pineApple/README.md

-# PC Builder - Interactive 3D Computer Building Application
+# Xomputer by PineApple - Interactive 3D Computer Building Application

 An interactive web application that guides users through building a custom PC with real-time 3D visualization, compatibility checking, and budget management.
 Built with React, TypeScript, Three.js, and Redux Toolkit.